saramasarone/RMV-VAE/README.md

 * PAAD_NORM: RMV-VAE on pancreatic cancer data - predicting survival

-To run these experiments I used data from TCGA available here: https://xenabrowser.net/datapages/
+To run these experiments we used data from TCGA available here: https://xenabrowser.net/datapages/

 To run this script on your data you'll need:

-- two or more omics datasets
+- Two or more omics datasets
-- optional - clinical data to predict outcomes
+- Optional - clinical data to predict outcomes

 To perform attribute regularisation you can use one of the existing scripts from any RMV-VAE folder and substitute our datasets with yours.